llm-bible/llm-bible.github.io/_publications/tack2022ai.markdown

 citations: 29
 bibkey: tack2022ai
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2205.07540'}]
-tags: [Reinforcement Learning, GPT, Agentic]
+tags: [GPT, Reinforcement Learning, Agentic]
 ---
 How can we test whether state-of-the-art generative models, such as Blender and GPT-3, are good AI teachers, capable of replying to a student in an